Powered by SchoolDash

 Representation: In balance.
 The socio-economic mix is slightly out of balance with the local community, while ethnic representation is in balance with the local community.
 Show details

-Admissions: Below average.
-The occupancy rate is quite high.
+Admissions: Poor.
+The occupancy rate is quite high and the offer rate is very low.
 There is no compulsory entrance exam.

 Finances: Poor.
 However, the school budget has been roughly in balance